 SDSU Extension Master Gardeners across the state of South Dakota are encouraged to apply for the South Dakota Master Gardeners Association Earl Dailey Memorial Endowment Grant.
 The purpose of these grants is to enhance gardening education and experiences.

 We have been trialing ornamental plants at McCrory Gardens for many years.
 I have been working primarily with the annual trials, including plants from the National Plant Trials Database, and All-American Selections trials programs.
 This year we had 105 different kinds of plants in the annuals trials but some were grown in different conditions for a total of 122 trials.

 McCrory Gardens has been an All-American Selections (AAS) Trial and Display Garden for many years and David Graper has been the judge there for 13 years now.
 Besides the 14 AAS trial plants and their comparisons, the 2015 trials featured plants from several other major plant breeding and selection companies.
 Altogether we had 101 trial plants through that program plus some additional plants that we trialed from Ball Seed, Ball FloraPlant™, Ball Ingenuity, Pan American Seed and Proven Winners®.

 Consult these resources for answers to common plant and weed issues, including: Plant Characteristics, Plant Problems (Diseases, Insects, and Abiotic), Plant Selection and Management, and Weed Identification and Control.

-The new volunteer reporting system for SDSU Extension Master Gardeners is under development and will be launched in the spring of 2017.
-This web-application will allow SDSU Extension’s Master Gardeners the ability to add their volunteer hours and training activities through the means of an on-line interface which can be accessed by the state's Master Gardener program administrators.
+The new volunteer reporting system allows SDSU Extension’s Master Gardeners the ability to add their volunteer hours and training activities through the means of an on-line interface which can be accessed by the state's Master Gardener program administrators.